lcomplete/huntly/README.en.md

 ### Install the browser extension

-Note: The plugin is still under development and is not yet available on the Google Play Store.
+The plugin has been uploaded to the Chrome Web Store and can be directly installed from the [Huntly extension page on the Chrome Web Store](https://chrome.google.com/webstore/detail/huntly/cphlcmmpbdkadofgcedjgfblmiklbokm).

-Download the browser-extension.zip from [Releases](https://github.com/lcomplete/huntly/releases) and unpack it.
+If you want to use the latest features, you can download browser-extension.zip from [Releases](https://github.com/lcomplete/huntly/releases) and extract it.

-Manage the extension in your browser, enable developer mode, and load the unpacked extension.
+To manage extensions in your browser, enable developer mode and load the unpacked extension.

 ### Browser extension settings